fourTheorem/js-intro-workshop/09-async-patterns/README.md

 ## [`01-sequential-execution.js`](./01-sequential-execution.js)

-if you want to execute multiple asynchronous operations in sequence you can simply use a loop and await
+If you want to execute multiple asynchronous operations in sequence you can simply use a loop and `await`

 ```js
 const users = ['Peach', 'Toad', 'Mario', 'Luigi']